qiboteam/qibotn/README.md

 To get started, `python setup.py install` to install the tools and dependencies.

+# Computation Supported

+- Tensornet (TN)
+    - TN contraction to dense vector
+    - TN contraction to dense vector with Message Passing Interface (MPI)
+    - TN contraction to dense vector with NCCL
+    - TN contraction to expectation of given Pauli string
+    - TN contraction to expectation of given Pauli string with Message Passing Interface (MPI)
+    - TN contraction to expectation of given Pauli string with NCCL

+- Matrix Product State (MPS)
+    - MPS contraction to dense vector

 # Sample Codes
 ## Single Node
 The code below shows an example of how to activate the Cuquantum TensorNetwork backend of Qibo.